Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 };
 ```

-Again using our generic hook, we fetch the post and display it using our `Post` component.
+Again using our generic **hook**, we fetch the post and display it using our `Post` component.
 Notice how we do not need to provide the key here, since we do not use arrays, React does not need the key property to order anything.

 Next, let's modify the `home.jsx` file to be able to show either the post list, or the single post.
 To do so, we also need to modify the `post.jsx` file to add some click functionality.
 We want to trigger some function when the title is clicked, so we will need to receive a prop to do so and handle the `onclick` event of the title node.